nilcons/crypto-key-derivation/README.md

 stdout is an xprv, containing the root of the tree.
 This path is usually called "m" or "m/".

-`seed2xprv-xlm.py`: same as `seed2xprv.py`, but have to use this one if you are generating XLM addresses.
+`seed2xprv-ed25519.py`: same as `seed2xprv.py`, but have to use this one if you are generating XLM or XTZ addresses.

 `xderive.py 10`: stdin is an xprv/xpub, output is the xprv/xpub of
 10th child on the next level.